 - Find out if it is safe to enter your community or neighborhood.
-Follow advice of local authorities. - Check city and/or county websites. - Reliable social media sites.
+Follow advice of local authorities. - Check city and/or county websites. - Check reliable social media sites.
 Ex.
-Brazoria County FB and/or Twitter tinyurl.com/BrazoriaCo. - Have cash with you.
+Brazoria County Facebook, Instagram, and Twitter. - Have cash with you.
 ATM's may not work and stores may not be able to accept credit or debit cards. - Bring supplies such as flashlights, batteries, bottled water and nonperishable foods in case utilities are out. - Create back-up communication plans with family and friends in case you are unable to call from affected area.